 Comparison Table of Bookkeeping vs Accounting

 Below is the topmost comparison between Bookkeeping vs Accounting

 |Basis of Comparison||Bookkeeping||Accounting|

-For maintaining the day-to-day transactions in every business or non-profit entity, a reliable procedure is required which can store data in a chronological manner that could support the principles of financial accounting.
-Thus this system of recording transactions is called bookkeeping.
-Bookkeeping can further be divided into a double-entry and single-entry system.
-The single-entry system consists of only Cash-book, whereas the Double entry system has a financial accounting system where every single entry has different on two different nominal ledgers.
-Accounting, on the other hand, deals with a bigger picture where they bridge the gap with Book-keeping and Management Accounting which helps the management teams to take decisions on the basis of different ratios, different financial reports, and corporate accounting data.
-Both Bookkeeping vs Accounting go side by side and constitute an integral part of any organization, be it a profitable or non-profitable organization.
+Although Every business or non-profit entity needs a reliable procedure to store data chronologically for maintaining day-to-day transactions, this system of recording transactions, called Bookkeeping, supports the principles of financial accounting.
+Bookkeeping can further split into a double-entry and single-entry system.
+The single-entry system consists of only a cash book, whereas the Double-entry system has a financial accounting system where every single entry differs on two nominal ledgers.
+On the other hand, accounting deals with a bigger picture where.
+They bridge the gap with Bookkeeping and Management Accounting, which helps the management teams make decisions based on different ratios, financial reports, and corporate accounting data.
+Thus, Bookkeeping and Accounting go side by side and constitute an integral part of any organization, whether profitable or non-profitable.

-This is a guide to Bookkeeping vs Accounting.
-Here we also discuss the Bookkeeping vs Accounting key differences with infographics and comparison tables.
+Though This is a guide to Bookkeeping vs Accounting, we also discuss the Bookkeeping vs Accounting key differences with infographics and comparison tables.
 You may also have a look at the following articles –